Ikaros5/Chess/README.md

 # Chess
 A chess game programmed with C++ I started a while back.
+Still working on it on my free time.